puddly/serialpy/README.md

 uv pip install '.[dev]'
 ```

+On macOS and Windows, a Rust toolchain is required to build the native serial port
+enumeration extension.
+Install Rust via [rustup](https://rustup.rs/).

 Set up pre-commit hooks with `pre-commit install`.
 Your code will then be type checked
 and auto-formatted when you run `git commit`.
 You can do this on-demand with
 `pre-commit run`.